 The D-subminiature connector, more commonly known as a D-sub connector takes its name from the D shape within which the pins sit.
 These types of connectors are primarily used for communication and network ports within computing.
 Even though the D-sub connector is of an older style it is still widely used in many industries due to its rugged nature.
-D-subs are also available in a wide range of varieties from the standard and high-density style through to filtered, dual-port and combi style.
+D-subs are also available in a wide range of varieties from the standard and high-density style through to filtered, dual-port and combi style, with waterproof IP67 / IP68 options available.
 The combi style allows a combination of signal, high-current, high-voltage, coaxial or even pneumatic contacts to be placed within a single housing.View Frequently Asked Questions about D-Sub Connectors

 D-Sub is the shortened and more widely used name for a D-subminiature connector.
 These are a style of connector which have a D shaped housing in which sits different numbers of electrical contacts.
 However, with recent advancements some D-sub combination connectors are able to include non-electrical contacts e.g. hydraulic connections.